Robert Adair, 1st Baron Waveney: Life

 Adair first stood for election to Parliament in April 1843, when he was the runner-up at a by-election for the Eastern division of Suffolk.
 He was unsuccessful again at a by-election for the borough of Cambridge in July 1845, but at the 1847 general election he was elected as one of Cambridge's two MPs.
 He was defeated at the 1852 general election, but that result was overturned on petition and he was returned to the House of Commons at the resulting by-election in August 1854.
 He was unseated again in 1857 general election, and, at the 1859 general election, again unsuccessfully contested East Suffolk.
 He stood again one more time, in Canterbury at the 1865 general election, but did not win a seat.
 He was appointed High Sheriff of Antrim in 1853.

+When the old East Suffolk Militia was reconstituted as the Suffolk Artillery Militia in 1853, Adair was appointed to command it as Lieutenant-Colonel.
+He remained in command for many years, and was appointed its first Honorary Colonel on 19 November 1881.

 A Fellow of the Royal Society, he succeeded to the baronetcy in 1869, on the death of his father.
 He was ennobled on 10 April 1873, as Baron Waveney, of South Elmham in the County of Suffolk.
 He was Provincial Grand Master of the United Grand Lodge of England Masonic province of Suffolk at the time of his death.
 He served as Lord Lieutenant of Antrim from 1884 until his death in 1886, aged 74, when the peerage became extinct and he was succeeded in the baronetcy by his younger brother Hugh (1815–1902), who had been MP for Ipswich from 1847 to 1874.